Skip to main content

 Map showing the site of Sunset Homes’ original Castillos Series model complex at Catalina Drive and Niagara Drive in Livermore, California—location of the 1965–1968 model home showcase in Granada Village.

-Annotated aerial map of the Sunset Castillos model home complex on Catalina Drive.
+Annotated aerial map of the original Sunset Homes Castillos Series model home complex on Catalina Drive.
 Base imagery from Google Maps.

 1. The Castillo del Monico - 3 bedrooms, 2 bathrooms, 1,250 sq. ft.